frasermince/evergreen/Output/Muzero.md

 category: "post"
 ---
 # Muzero
 In 2017 Deepmind wowed the world when it's algorithm AlphaGo beat the world champion in Go, Ke Jie.
 This feat was previously thought to be impossible or at least only possible far in the future.
 Over the next few years Deepmind would continue to improve upon it's initial design.
-It would add the capability to learn from self play, play chess and shogi, and eventually even be able to use the same algorithm to excel at visually complicated atari games.
+It would add the capability to learn from self play, play chess and shogi, and eventually excel at visually complex Atari games.
+The latest version, called MuZero, removes the limitation of requiring known models, enabling it to perform in environments where the transition dynamics are unknown.

-This latest version is called Muzero.
-In this article I want to walk you through how Muzero works.
-When I started diving into reading this paper I was very aware there was a lot of background knowledge the authors of the paper I had that I did not.
+When I started reading and attempting to implement the Muzero paper I was very aware there was a lot of background knowledge the authors of the paper I had that I did not.
 There are a lot of moving pieces and ideas that are assumed to be understood.
-What follows is what I wish I knew going in to reimplementing Muzero and some brief historical notes that led to its development.
+What follows is what I wish I knew upon attempting to reimplementing Muzero.
+I have also tried to explain some of the history that led to the development of Muzero.
+I believe this will help clarify some of the terms used and help bring understanding to what the central innovations of the AlphaGo family are.

 ## What is Muzero?

 Muzero is in the AlphaGo and AlphaZero family of algorithms.
-It adopts a Monte Carlo Tree Search (MCTS) approach of the previous algorithms in its family and adds in a learned model of its environment.
+It adopts the Monte Carlo Tree Search (MCTS) approach of the previous algorithms in its family and adds in a learned model of its environment.
 This means it can act in environments where a known model is not present.

 The previous iterations required environments where the transition dynamics were known.
-So it could work in environments such as chess, shogi, and go but something with a more visually noisy and stochastic dynamics model such as Atari games would not work.
+They could work in environments such as Chess, Shogi, and Go where you know exactly how each action will change the board.
+Something with a more visually noisy and stochastic dynamics model such as Atari games were out of scope.
 Muzero removes this limitation and achieves the state of the art in the Atari suite.

-To fully grasp Muzero there are a few things we need to understand:
+To fully understand Muzero there are a few things we need to understand:
 1. AlphaGo family history
 2. Monte Carlo Tree Search
 	1. Selection